minershive/hiveon-kb/guides/amd_dr.md

 `./amd_install.sh`

 We’ve tested the script and it’s working.
-But please note it’s still in beta, so feel free to report issues and provide as many details as possible (like what you did recently and what your running, and so on).
+But please note it’s still in beta, so feel free to report issues and provide as many details as possible (like what you did recently and what you are running, and so on).

 <a href="https://youtu.be/58pia_gBZ4s
 " target="_blank"><img src="http://img.youtube.com/vi/58pia_gBZ4s/0.jpg"
-alt="Обзорное видео по HiveOS" width="630" height="400" border="10" /></a>
+alt="Hive OS Tutorial: Easy AMD Driver Install/Update" width="630" height="400" border="10" /></a>